holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/00_intro/lesson_plan.md

 ## Essential Questions

--
+- What is a program?
--
+- How can Grok help teach syntax and CS principles?

 ## Lesson Plan

 ### Setup

-Load students into grok
+- Load students into Grok via .csv file

 ### Actual Lesson